linuxserver/docker-modmanager/README.md

 ## Application Setup

 You can specify mods to download via the `DOCKER_MODS` environment variable like any other container, or allow discovery through docker by mounting the docker socket into the container (or configuring a suitable alternative endpoint via the built-in `DOCKER_HOST` environment variable).
+Whichever option you choose the appropriate `DOCKER_MODS` environment variable must still be present on the containers that need to install them.

 The Modmanager container will download all needed mods on startup and then check for updates every 6 hours; if you're using docker discovery it will automatically pick up any new mods.